cuthbertLab/music21/buildDoc/rst/moduleStream.rst

         >>> a.isSequence()
         False

-        .. method:: makeAccidentals()

-        To be renamed.
-A method to set and provide accidentals given varous conditions and contexts.

         .. method:: makeBeams(inPlace=True)

         Return a new measure with beams applied to all notes. if inPlace is false, this creates a new, independent copy of the source.
 In the process of making Beams, this method also updates tuplet types. this is destructive and thus changes an attribute of Durations in Notes.